A new magnitude--redshift relation based on Type Ia supernovae: Results

 We also constrain parameters using only DES SNe within DES-Dovekie.
 To do so, we select SNe with $z>0.093$, which excludes the entire low-$z$ sample.
 We obtain $b=-0.589\pm0.026$ for the empirical relation, $\Omega_M=0.307\pm0.020$ for the flat $\Lambda$CDM model, and $q_0=-0.488\pm0.029$ for the flat Pad\'e model.
-The corresponding $\Delta$IC values are 0.5, 0.0, and 2.1, indicating that the empirical relation and the flat $\Lambda$CDM model perform comparably.
+The corresponding $\Delta$IC values are 0.5, 0.0, and 2.1, indicating that the empirical relation and the flat $\Lambda$CDM model provide comparable fits to the Hubble diagram.